 This fund is now firmly established as one of the leading global equity funds.
 With assets in excess of £16 billion it continues to post strong performance figures and remains among the most popular funds with our clients.
 The manager, Terry Smith, maintains the same very simple, three stage process.
 Only buy into soundly-managed companies, pay the right price for the shares and then hold on to them.
 The fund invests globally and has very stringent criteria which results in a portfolio of between 20 and 30 stocks, which do not change very frequently.

 See Terry Smith being interviewed by Morning Star by following the link below.

 Terry Smith, manager of the Fundsmith Equity fund, has written his annual letter to shareholders, essential reading for all investors in the fund and, indeed, for all stock market investors.Terry covers the past year’s activity on the fund, his current assessment of it and its constituents together with his outlook.
 The letter can be read by clicking on the link below.
 To watch Fundsmith Annual Shareholders' Meeting 2019 click on the link below.

 LF Lindsell Train UK Equity

-The fund remains one of the top performing UK Equity funds in recent years.
-The manager, Nick Train, employs a buy and hold approach which has stood his investors in very good stead.
-He has a concentrated portfolio of 20-35 stocks with low turnover, investing primarily in UK Equities.
+The fund continues to be one of the strongest UK Equity fundsof recent years, remaining in the top 10 performers in 2018 despite the global slowdown.
+The manager, Nick Train, employs a buy and hold approach which has stood his investors in very good stead for some time.
+With assets of over £5 billion, he has a concentrated portfolio of 20-35 stocks with low turnover, investing primarily in UK companies.
 His steady and thoughtful methods are proving hugely popular.
-The focus is on companies with sustainable business models and/or established resonant brands that can demonstrate long-term durability in cash and profit generation.
+The focus is on companies with sustainable business models and/or established brand names that can demonstrate long-term durability in cash and profit generation.